josephglaspie/blog/content/posts/terraform-twilio-golang-ohmy.md

 The app is built on top of AWS's Kubernetes (EKS).
 I wanted an easy setup that I could quickly destroy and not incure costs beyond the Free AWS Tier so leveraged Terraform to do so.

 The Bored API doesn't require an authentication so it's super easy to make rest calls against it.
+The reason behind using Terraform was so that I could tear down the infrastructure and build it back identically.
+The only "gotcha" I found was that the Terraform wouldn't remove all of the service accounts created so you gotta clear those out with a script.
+I'm happy to throw something together if you hit me up on LinkedIn.

 Here's the tutorial if you want to give it a shot or the [repo](https://github.com/josephglaspie/golangBored) if you'd rather skip my rambling and go strait to the code.